mcao2/truenas-cert-updater/README.md

 This repo contains scripts that automate TrueNAS certificate update.
 Currently it only supports UI certificate and app certificates updates.

+This is useful if you do not have a publicly available domain e.g. [tailscale cert](https://tailscale.com/kb/1153/enabling-https/).

 ## Assumptions

 - You have a running TrueNAS instance with UI certificate enabled